DawitFissha/DawitFissha/README.md

 - 👋 Hi, I’m @DawitFissha
-- 👀 I’m interested in javascript
+- 👀 I’m interested in The web and everything javascript related
-- 🌱 I’m currently learning react.js and node.js
+- 🌱 I’m currently working on react.js and node.js projects
-- 💞️ I’m looking to collaborate on projects involving javascript
+- 💞️ I’m looking to collaborate on projects involving javascript/typescript
 - 📫 You can reach me at dawitfissha1@gmail.com

 <!---